-In 2015-16, a total of 850,296 tonnes of local authority collected waste was managed by the Partner Authorities from households and businesses in the north London area.
-The total amount of waste collected increased by 5,253 tonnes (0.62%) from the previous year.
+In 2017-18, a total of 830,825 tonnes of local authority collected waste was managed by the Partner Authorities from households and businesses in the north London area.
+The total amount of waste collected decreased by14,951tonnes (1.8%) from the previous year.

-Of the total waste collected 223,896 tonnes was sent for re-use, recycling and composting making an overall recycling and composting rate of 26% of the local authority collected waste stream.
+Of the total waste collected 213,280 tonnes was sent for re-use, recycling and composting making an overall recycling and composting rate of 26% of the local authority collected waste stream.

-508,293 tonnes of residual waste (60%) was sent for energy recovery by incineration.
-This is an increase from the previous year when 490,485 tonnes of residual waste was sent for energy recovery.
+505,864 tonnes of residual waste 61%) was sent for energy recovery by incineration.
+This is a decrease from the previous year when 541,278 tonnes of residual waste was sent for energy recovery.

-The amount of waste sent to landfill was 105,570 tonnes which was 12% of the total, a decrease of 3,409 tonnes from the previous year.
+The amount of waste sent to landfill was 78,959 tonnes which was 9.5% of the total, an increase of 10,019 tonnes from the previous year.

-During 2015-16, 711,106 tonnes of waste was collected from households.
-Of this, 223,896 tonnes was sent for re-use, recycling and composting.
-This represents 32% of the household waste stream which is a 1% decrease compared to the previous year.
-This decrease could be due to increasing population and dwelling stock, as well as an increase in different dwelling types such as flats where recycling can be more difficult.
-An increase in material rejection from the MRFs following the introduction of the material recycling facilities code of practice has also had an impact.
+During 2017/18, 683,172 tonnes of waste was collected from households.
+Of this, 213,280 tonnes was sent for re-use, recycling and composting.
+This represents 31% of the household waste stream which is slightly down from the previous year.